The One Line That Hits

 Understanding Inspired Builder

-You see potential the way a sculptor sees a figure inside a block of marble.
-It's already there, and your job is to remove what's in the way.
-This gives you a relentlessness that other people find either inspiring or exhausting.
+You see potential the way a sculptor sees the figure inside the block.
+It's already in there, and your job is to take away what's in the way.
+It gives you a relentlessness people find either inspiring or exhausting.
 You build because the vision is so clear that leaving it unbuilt feels like a betrayal.
-Where other visionaries get stuck in abstraction, you move to action.
+Where other visionaries get marooned in the abstract, you move.
 Timelines.
 Milestones.
-Accountability structures.
-Dreams die in the gap between "wouldn't it be great if" and "here's step one," so you close the gap with a quiet discipline that looks effortless and isn't.
+Who's accountable for what.
+Dreams die in the gap between "wouldn't it be great if" and "here's step one," so you close the gap with a discipline that looks effortless and isn't.

-But the engine runs hot.
+The engine runs hot, though.
 You take on too much and call it passion.
 You push through exhaustion and call it commitment.
-You build for others so consistently that you forget to ask what you want to build for no one's benefit but your own.
-There's a version of your life that exists purely for you, and you keep putting it off because everyone else's blueprints feel more urgent.
+You build for other people so steadily that you stop asking what you'd want to build for nobody's benefit but your own.
+There's a version of your life that exists purely for you, and you keep deferring it because everyone else's blueprints feel more urgent.

-Your shadow is that you've tied your identity to output.
+Your shadow is that you've welded your identity to your output.
 When you're building, you know who you are.
-When you're not, there's an uncomfortable silence where your sense of self should be.
-Rest is hard because it confronts you with the person who exists when the work stops, and that person has needs you've been deferring for years.
+When you stop, there's an uncomfortable silence where the self should be.
+Rest is hard because it puts you face to face with the person who exists when the work stops, and that person has needs you've been putting off for years.

 You Probably Also...